LaxarJS/laxar/docs/manuals/infrastructure_and_tools.md

 However the _runtime_ does not require that grunt-laxar is installed, it just depends on the right files in the `var` directory.
 In fact, when deploying your application to a web server, you may omit the node modules entirely.

-This means that nothing stops you from using a different toolchain, say one that is based on [gulp.js](http://gulpjs.com/), as long as it produces the right assets.
+This means that nothing stops you from using a different tool chain, say one that is based on [gulp.js](http://gulpjs.com/), as long as it produces the right assets.
 Hopefully though, the tools provided with LaxarJS serve as a useful stepping stone towards your perfect build process.